Mantic/deepstream.io-cache-and-storage-connector-couchbase/README.md

-# deepstream.io-cache-and-storage-connector-template
+# deepstream.io-cache-and-storage-connector-couchbase
-A template that can be forked to create new cache and storage connectors
+A Couchbase cache and storage connector(s) for Deepstream.io

 ```yaml
 plugins: